maryrosecook/fibonacciheap/README.md

 ### Search

 Fibonacci heaps are not designed to be searched efficiently.
-However, this library includes a search that is better than a linear array walk of the nodes.
+However, this library includes a search that is faster than a linear array walk of the nodes.

 Call `search` and pass a heap, a filter function and the key of the node you are looking for.
 The filter function should return `true` if it is passed the node data you are looking for, and `false` otherwise.
 For example: